DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 Background/Motivation
 ~~~~~~~~~~~~~~~~~~~~~

-Sometimes a user wants to add information that is available without having
+Sometimes a user wants to add information that is available without making
-to make any interpretations.
+interpretations of the content.
 In other words, the user wants to record whats
 there – not the actual meaning of the information.
 This use case involves how
-to deal with those situations, but also how to record information about the
+to deal with those situations, but involves also how to record information
-source.
+about the source.

 Actors